Finitely forcible graphons: Introduction

 The notion of subgraph densities can be extended to graphons: for a graph $F=(V,E)$ and graphon $W\in\WW$, we define

-(This definition applies to multigraphs $F$ too.)
-These quantities were introduced in \cite{LSz1} and it was proved that graph sequences in which the densities of every fixed graph converge can be considered to converge to a graphon in $\WW_0$.
-If two graphons have the same subgraph densities, then they are called {\it weakly isomorphic} (cf. \cite{LSz2,BCL}).
+(This definition is meaningful for multigraphs $F$ too.)
+These quantities were introduced in \cite{LSz1} and it was proved that if in a graph sequence $(G_1,G_2,\dots)$ the densities of every fixed graph form a convergent sequence, then there is a graphon $W\in\WW_0$ such that $t(F,G_n)\to t(F,W)$ for every graph $F$.

+If two graphons have the same simple subgraph densities, then they are called {\it weakly isomorphic} (see Section \ref{GRAPHONS} for more on this relation).
+It follows then that also the densities of multigraphs in them are also equal.

 In this paper we reformulate the problem of forcing in terms of measurable functions.
 An immediate advantage of this can already be seen from the simpler definition of finite forcing: